flowingones/cargo/framework/README.md

 # Cargo - Deliver data fast, simple and secure!

 > This is a first implementation of a framework which supports you in set up
 > APIs.
-In this very first version it allows you to handle incoming http
+In the first version it allows you to handle incoming http requests and
-> requests and process them with middleware on app and route level.
-Please do
+> process them with middleware, on app and route level.
+Please do not use it in
-> not use it in production yet!
+> production yet!

 ## How to use

-Create a `main.ts` file import the call the Cargo bootstrap function and add required routes to the Applications:
+Create a `main.ts` file, import and call Cargos bootstrap function and add required routes to the Applications:

 ```ts